rburbidge/interception/README.md

 }
 ```

+Interception can be used to abstract and implement pipelines code, including:
+* Logging
+* Instrumentation
+* Retries
+* Rate limiting
+* Auth
+* Validation
+* Modification of input/output
+* ... basically anything that wraps code!

 # Getting started

-The above `LoggingInterceptor` can chained with a `TimingInterceptor` to log and time different operations.
+The above `LoggingInterceptor` can be chained with a `TimingInterceptor` to log and time different operations.
 ```java

 InterceptorChain chain = InterceptorChain.builder()